ApayRus/keyboard-tutorial/tutorial/keyboard11.md

 That's how audio element works.

 Now when you click on any button, will be played one file `en/1.mp3`.
 You guess that we need to play different files.
 But there is a problem to identify them in our data model.
-If you remember, it is:
+If you remember, each key is represented by object:

 ```javascript
 const key = {